bloominstituteoftechnology/Data-Structures/Data_Structures_Questions.md

 10. What is the runtime complexity of `DoublyLinkedList.delete`?
 O(1)

     a.
 Compare the runtime of the doubly linked list's `delete` method with the worst-case runtime of the JS `Array.splice` method.
 Which method generally performs better?
-    I'm not familiar, but I'm guessing it's O(n), where if the first item is removed, every item has to be "moved down a slot" in memory in order.
+    I'm not familiar with Javascript, but I'm guessing it's O(n), where if the first item is removed, every item has to be "moved down a slot" in memory in order.